JesseWx2011/JesseWx2011/README.md

-- 👋 Hi, I’m @JesseLikesWeather
+- 👋 Hi, I’m @JesseLikesWeather (aka, SuperYoshiKart)

-I love weather.
+I love weather... and Yoshi.
 The end.

 <h1>Looks like in my area it is:</h1>